An Easy 3-Step Plan for your Airbnb Window Coverings

 Step 2: Curtain Rods

 When it comes to curtain rods, black is the new brushed silver.
 Simple black curtain rods are timeless!
 Don't worry so much about this decision, just choose one of the below options, or something similar, order, and keep on trucking.
-Here's another great option from Magnolia Home through Target.
+In addition to the nicer options below, here is a budget-priced simple rod from Target that I've used and it's a good bang for your buck.

 Tips and Tricks for Curtain Rods